AxaFrance/react-toolkit/CONTRIBUTING.md

 npm run dev:ts -- --scope=@axa-fr/react-toolkit-action
 ```

-_scope_ refer to package name of your component you are working on.
+_scope_ refers to package name of your component you are working on.

 And then if you want to work on it, in isolation mode, you can run storybook